 This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

-Semly shows whether your brand appears in the answers of AI models like ChatGPT, Gemini, Claude, Grok or Google AI.
-This lets you check for which questions you’re visible, how you compare to the competition, which sources AI models use, and what actions are worth taking to increase your chances of getting recommended.
+Semly shows whether your brand appears in the answers of AI models like ChatGPT, Gemini, Claude, Grok, or Google AI.
+This way you can check for which questions you’re visible, how you compare to the competition, which sources AI models use, and what actions are worth taking to increase your chances of being recommended.

 Analyze the visibility report

-First, make sure that Semly has the basic information about your brand, website, and offering.
+First, make sure Semly has the correct information about your brand, website, and offer.

 Go to the Brand section and check if the most important information is correct.